-30 June 2021 30 June 2020
+30 June 2022 30 June 2021

-Public equity 43% 46%
+Public equity 42% 43%

-Private equity 20% 16%
+Private equity 24% 20%

-Absolute return 11% 8%
+Absolute return and credit 20% 14%

-Credit strategies 3% 5%

-Real assets 10% 9%
+Real assets 11% 10%

-Fixed interest/cash 13% 16%
+Fixed interest/cash 3% 13%

-6. Reserves
+5. Reserves

-The College does not hold any free reserves but instead relies on the continued success and reputation of the University of Cambridge to attract students, therefore providing it with income in the form of tuition fees and other maintenance charges.
+The College does not hold free reserves but instead relies on the continued success and reputation of the University of Cambridge to attract students, therefore providing it with income in the form of tuition fees and other maintenance charges.
 The long-term aim is to provide unrestricted reserves to the value of three months of usual operating expenditure.
 To this end, it continues to seek funding from a wider pool of potential donors.

-7. Fundraising and Alumni Relations
+6. Fundraising and Alumni Relations